Putting Our Community First

 Who is responsible for handling probate?

-Typically, the testator names someone to manage their estate upon death.
-Known as the estate executor, this person is responsible for initiating probate and helping to ensure the testator’s final wishes are carried out.
+Typically, the testator names an executor to manage their estate upon death.
+The executor is responsible for initiating probate and helping to ensure the testator’s final wishes are carried out.

-A family member, friend or professional (lawyer, etc.) can serve as the executor.
+A family member, friend or professional (like a lawyer) can serve as the executor.
 They have a fiduciary duty to prioritize the best interests of the estate and its beneficiaries throughout probate proceedings in Minnesota.

 Before an estate can be settled, the executor has several important duties to fulfill as a part of the probate process.
 These responsibilities can vary depending on each unique situation, but here are some common examples of the steps involved: